qudou/xmlplus/README.md

 });
 ```

-This framework can not only run in browser, but also in server.
+Xmlplus can not only run in browser, but also in server.
 If you'd like to run in server, just to install with npm.

 ```bash
 npm install xmlplus